syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 ## Adding a Comment

-You can add a new comment to the Word document by using AppendCommentmethod of WParagraphclass.
+You can add a new comment to the Word document by using `AppendComment` method of `WParagraph` class.

 The following code illustrates how to add a new comment to the document: